illwieckz/debian_copyist_brother/doc/other_projects_working_on_brother_drivers.md

 Other guys are known to work on Brother™ drivers (it could be good to contact them to work together):

 * [brother_drivers](https://github.com/winterheart/brother-drivers) by winterheart;
-No many information, the guy seems to have corrected or cleaned some code.
+No many information, the guy seems to have corrected or cleaned some code of official Brother™ driver.

 * [install-brother-printer-driver](https://github.com/ozancaglayan/install-brother-printer-driver) by ozancaglayan;
 This tool is a gui that generate a list of model printers and allow the user to download and install ``.rpm`` packaged drivers, it’s a tool designed for the [Pardus](http://www.pardus.org.tr/eng) distribution.
 This tool is broken since Brother™ had deleted usefull pages in April 2014.
 This code is covered by the GPLv2 license.